hughjonesd/doctest/README.md

 #' }
 ```

-You can work around this by using the `@testcomments` tag and writing
+You can work around this by using the `@testComments` tag and writing
 expectations as comments.

 ## Related packages